Efficient kernel-based variable selection with sparsistency

 \section{Introduction}

-Variable selection has attracted tremendous interests from both researchers and practitioners, due to the availability of large number of variables in many real applications.
+sparse learning has attracted tremendous interests from both researchers and practitioners, due to the availability of large number of variables in many real applications.
 In such scenarios, identifying the truly informative variables for the objective of analysis has become a key factor to facilitate statistical modeling and analysis.
-Ideally, a variable selection algorithm shall be flexible, scalable, and with theoretical guarantee.
-To be more specific, the algorithm shall not assume restrictive model assumptions, so that it is applicable to data with complex structures; its implementation shall be computationally efficient and able to take advantage of high performance computing platform; it shall have theoretical guarantee on its asymptotic sparsistency in identifying the truly informative variables.
+Ideally, a sparse learning method shall be flexible, efficient, and with theoretical guarantee.
+To be more specific, the method shall not assume restrictive model assumptions, so that it is applicable to data with complex structures; its implementation shall be computationally efficient and able to take advantage of high performance computing platform; it shall have theoretical guarantee on its asymptotic consistency in identifying the truly informative variables.